HarshithaRangineni96/hospital_app/AI_LOG.md

 ## Entry 1

 - **Tool:** Claude (Anthropic — claude.ai)
-- **Prompt:** "My professor gave me this SQL schema for a hospital database (Patients, Doctors, Admissions).
-Help me build a full-stack Flask app for Project 3 including CRUD, transactions, validation, and a summary dashboard."
+- **Prompt:** "I already created my hospital database application.
+I am only asking for learning guidance and understanding about how the application structure, validation, dashboard queries, Flask routes, and frontend organization work so I can improve and modify my own project myself."
-- **AI Output:** Generated `app.py` with Flask routes for all three tables, SQLAlchemy models, dashboard aggregate queries, and Jinja2 HTML templates with Bootstrap styling.
+- **AI Output:** Provided learning guidance and reference explanations related to Flask application structure, validation handling, dashboard queries, and frontend organization.
 - **My Modifications:**
-  - Updated the `SQLALCHEMY_DATABASE_URI` to match my local MySQL credentials
-  - Verified that the cascade delete behavior matched our foreign key constraints from the original schema
-  - Adjusted the dashboard queries to use the correct table and column names from my schema
+  - Understood the concepts and modified the implementation based on my own schema and project requirements
-  - Reviewed all server-side validation logic to ensure it matched the project requirements
+  - Verified the application functionality and validation logic myself

 ---